ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/move_ordering.md

 # Move Ordering

+> I am in the process of updating this site.
+Check back in a few days.

-Now we are finally ready to start making our bot.
+We are finally ready to start making our bot!
 We'll start with something that is perhaps a bit unconventional: [move ordering].

-The usual way to introduce bot-making for board games (if one can even say there is a usual way) is to start with some kind of tree-search such as minimax and then work through to [Negamax], [Alpha-Beta pruning], and eventually add move ordering to improve performance.
+The usual way to introduce bot-making for board games (if one can even say there is a usual way) is to start with some kind of tree-search such as [Minimax] and then work through to [Negamax], [Alpha-Beta pruning], and eventually add [Move Ordering] to improve performance.
-In this tutorial we start with move ordering because I think it's a bit easier for someone who has never heard of graphs and trees in the context of games.
+In this tutorial we start with Move Ordering because I think it's a bit easier to grasp for someone who has never heard of [graphs] and [trees] in the context of games.
 As a bonus we'll get an IntuitionBot-style engine out of it which is easy to change.

-The basic idea of move ordering is to rank moves from best to worst according to some [heuristic].
+The basic idea of Move Ordering is to rank moves from best to worst according to some [heuristic].
 In the short term, our bot will just take the top move.
-After that we will add 1 move look-ahead so that our bot doesn't blunder losses in 1.
+Then we take a peek at planning by adding 1 move look-ahead so that our bot doesn't blunder losses in 1.
 Sounds like a plan?

 ## Random Bot